damouze/SZC-1/README.md

 or in other words, user defined.

-Expansion Connector C contains the extra bus signals provided by the Z80 CPU board with an extended bus (cpu_board_ext_bus).
+Expansion Connector C contains the extra bus signals provided by the Z80 CPU board with an extended bus (cpu_board_ext_bus+v2).
 It provides 5 new signals: /IOR, /IOW, /MEMR, /MEMW and /INTA.
 These can be used to simplify the designs of future boards.
-In addition they also provide the necessary signals for communication with an Intel 8259 Programmable Interrupt Controller.
+In addition they also provide the necessary signals for interfacing with an Intel 8259 Programmable Interrupt Controller.

-The Power Connector is standardized around the 20-pins ATX power supply connector, but with an IDC header instead of a regular ATX power supply connector.
-The rationale behind this is that power to the CPU board is is delivered from the power supply through a power board, which in turn distributes power to the CPU board through the aforementioned 2x10 pins IDC connector.
+The Power Connector is standardized around the 20-pins ATX power supply connector, and indeed the Power Board does contain one, but power to the CPU board is provided through an IDC header.
+The rationale behind this is that power to the CPU board is is delivered from the power supply through the power board, which has a front panel header and which in turn distributes power to the CPU board through the aforementioned 2x10 pins IDC header.

 Power delivery to all other boards is standardized around the old-fashioned floppy connector (TE_171826-4).
 Only +12V and +5V are available. +5VSB (standby power) and 3.3V